GlueOps/glueops-dev/docs/predeployment/github-oauth.md

 # Creating your GitHub OAuth App

-GlueOps authenticate services deployed on the Platform using the GitHub OAuth app.
-The OAuth app is installed within your GitHub Organization to provide secure access to your applications.
+GlueOps uses GitHub as an IDP to verify your access to all GlueOps Control Plane services.

-To enable GlueOps authentication for your application, you need to provide the following values:
+In order to deploy your cluster, the GlueOps team will need you to provide the following values:

 - [Client ID](#create-the-oauth-app): This is the Client ID of your GitHub OAuth app.
 - [Client Secret](#generate-client-secret): This is the Client Secret generated for your GitHub OAuth app.